 What Kind of Music is Calming for Dogs?

 Variety within the genres mentioned above seems to be the most effective for anxiety and stress relief.
 After about 7 days of the same kind of music, dogs get used to the background noise and begin to show more stress.
-Mix up which stations you leave on for your dog, letting your dog enjoy some Bob Marley, Fleetwood Mac, and Mozart.
+Mix up which stations you leave on for your dog, letting your dog enjoy some Desmond Dekker, Fleetwood Mac, and Mozart.
+You might even consider throwing an audio book into the rotation every so often to mix it up.

 Follow Preventive Vet on Spotify for different pet-centric playlists.
 Here's a Soft Rock for Dogs playlist of our favorite mix of songs to help de-stress your pet: